-Entity—an independent object that is also a logical component in the system.
-Entities can be categorized into tangible and intangible.
-Tangible entities, such as books, exist in the real world, while intangible entities, such as book loans, don’t have a physical form.
-In document databases, each document is an entity.
-In tabular databases, each row is an entity.
+Entity is defined as an independent object that is also a logical component in the system, entities can be categorized as tangible and intangible.
+This means that tangible entities (such as books) exist in the real world, while intangible entities (such as book loans) don’t have a physical form.

-Entity types—the categories used to group entities.
-For example, the book entity with the title “Alice in Wonderland” belongs to the entity type “book.”
+Entity types describe the categories used to group entities together.
+For example, the tangible book entity “Alice in Wonderland” belongs to the entity type “book.”

-Attributes—the characteristics of an entity.
-For example, the entity “book” has the attributes ISBN (String) and title (String).
+Attributes describe the characteristics of an entity.
+For example, the entity “book” has the attributes International Standard Book Number or ISBN (String) and title (String).

 MongoDB supports multiple ways to model relationships between entities:

-One to one (1-1): In this type, one value is associated with only one document—for example, a book ISBN.
-Each book can have only one ISBN.
+One to one (1-1): In this relationship, one value is associated with only one document.
+For example, a book can have only one ISBN.

 One to many (1-N): Here, one value can be associated with more than one document or value.
 For example, a user can borrow more than one book at a time.

 Many to many (N-N): In this type of model, multiple documents can be associated with each other.
 For example, a book can have many authors, and one author can write many different books.
 The relationship between author and book is many to many.